XamSome/awesome-xamarin/README.md

 - [XamFormsMvxTemplate ★19](https://github.com/JTOne123/XamFormsMvxTemplate) - MVVMCross.Forms Visual Studio 2017 project template (iOS, Android, UWP).
 - [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/) - Xamarin.Essentials provides developers with cross-platform APIs for their mobile applications.
 - [Xamarin.Forms.EntryAutoComplete](https://github.com/krzysztofstepnikowski/Xamarin.Forms.EntryAutoComplete) - Custom control which functionality provides you with suggestions while typing.
 There are several modes of suggestions.
 The suggested text can be displayed in a drop-down list so that you can choose from different options.
+- [Xamarin.Forms.Skeleton](https://github.com/HorusSoftwareUY/Xamarin.Forms.Skeleton) - The latest trend for loading approaches in Xamarin Forms apps.
+Skeleton can be easily implemented on each view contained in your Xaml.
+- [MaterialDesignControlsPlugin](https://github.com/HorusSoftwareUY/MaterialDesignControlsPlugin) - MaterialDesignControls Plugin for Xamarin Forms is a collection of Xamarin.Forms controls that apply the Material Design Guidelines.

 ## XPlat APIs